-Established in 2018, the Hindi-Urdu program offers language courses for beginning and intermediate students.
-Our four-semester sequence in Hindi-Urdu is designed to help students achieve practical language skills and acquire diverse perspectives on the culture, literature, and society of India and Pakistan.
+Established in 2018, the Hindi-Urdu program offers language courses for elementary, intermediate, and advanced students.
+Our courses are designed to help students achieve practical language skills and acquire diverse perspectives on the culture, literature, and society of India and Pakistan.
 Students have the option of specializing in either the Devanagari (Hindi) or Nastaliq (Urdu) scripts.

 Hindi and Urdu are spoken by more than half a billion people around the globe.
 Taken together, they rank in the top three languages worldwide by number of speakers.
 Hindi and Urdu are spoken across India and Pakistan where they serve as languages of government, media, education, business, as well as arts and entertainment.
 (Many in the US are introduced to Hindi-Urdu through the vibrant world of Bollywood film and music.)